-In 2011, the most recent year for which data are available, the poverty threshold for a family of four with two children was $22,811.
+In 2012, the most recent year for which data are available, the poverty threshold for a family of four was $23,492.
 The official national poverty rate was 15.0 percent.
-There were 46.2 million people in poverty.
+There were 46.5 million people in poverty.

 |Click to enlarge Figure 1|

 These official poverty estimates are drawn from the Current Population Survey's Annual Social and Economic Supplement (CPS ASEC), which is conducted in February, March, and April with a sample of approximately 100,000 addresses per year.
 The ASEC questionnaire asks about income from more than 50 sources and records up to 27 different income amounts.
 The Census Bureau also reports income and poverty estimates from a number of other major national household surveys and programs.